RoamGuru Roam Guru

 Mitte: The Weight of History

 Mitte means "middle," and this is where first-time visitors inevitably start.
-The Reichstag dome rises above everything else, Norman Foster's glass spiral perched atop the 1894 parliament building.
-Entry is free, but you need to book online at least two weeks ahead.
+The Reichstag dome rises above everything else, Norman Foster's glass spiral perched atop the 1894 parliament building at Platz der Republik 1.
+Entry is free, but you must book online at least two weeks ahead at bundestag.de.
 The German bureaucracy loves advance registration.
 You'll go through airport-style security, ride an elevator to the roof, then walk the spiral ramp while an audio guide explains the building's symbolic meaning.
 The glass dome represents transparency in government.
 The mirrored cone at the center directs natural light into the parliamentary chamber below.
 It's clever architecture, but what stays with you is the view: Berlin spreads flat in every direction, and you can trace the line where the Wall once cut through the heart of it all.

-Two hundred meters south, the Memorial to the Murdered Jews of Europe covers 19,000 square meters with 2,711 concrete slabs of varying heights.
+Two hundred meters south, the Memorial to the Murdered Jews of Europe covers 19,000 square meters with 2,711 concrete slabs of varying heights at Cora-Berliner-Straße 1.
 It's a field you walk through.
 The ground slopes.
 The slabs rise above your head.
 The design disorients you, and that's the point.
-The underground Information Center (free, open 10 AM to 7 PM) provides the specifics that the abstract memorial above withholds: photographs, letters, deportation records, family histories.
+The underground Information Center (free, open Tue–Sun 10 AM–7 PM, Mon 10 AM–6 PM, last entry 45 min before close) provides the specifics that the abstract memorial above withholds: photographs, letters, deportation records, family histories.
 Give yourself an hour here.
 Less feels disrespectful.

 Museum Island: The Concentration of Culture